 - The Football Association is cashing in on success, with a new major sponsor — Mars — set to be unveiled soon.
 But ESPN are playing hardball over available FA Cup rights vacated by Setanta.

-- Arsene Wenger makes an important if extremely self-serving point about the proposed ban on the transfer of players under the age of 18, arguing that reducing the ability for (oh, say) Arsenal to capture all the best talent would stifle their talent and perhaps more worryingly, lead to their sale to businessmen and agents.
+- Arsene Wenger makes an important if extremely self-serving point about the proposed ban on the transfer of players under the age of 18, If you ban players from moving before the age of 18, the players will be sold to agents at 13 or 14.
+Where will they go?
+Not to clubs with top-level education, but with clubs who have been bought by businessmen of a very low level. arguing that reducing the ability for (oh, say) Arsenal to capture all the best talent would stifle their talent and perhaps more worryingly, lead to their sale to businessmen and agents.

 - Jeff Cooper of St. Louis Soccer United speaks about his plans for men’s professional football in the city, a goal he seems to keep coming agonisingly close to achieving.
 Cooper was one of the leaders of the proposed purchase of USL from Nike recently, and speaks about the prospective breakaway league, whilst also keeping his options open for his obvious first preference to buy into MLS by attempting to woo David Beckham.

 - Your Friday FIFA round-up of the upcoming weekend action not in Europe is available.